NREL/scikit-sundae/README.md

 ## Citing this Work
 This work was authored by researchers at the National Renewable Energy Laboratory (NREL).
 If you use use this package in your work, please include the following citation:

 > Randall, Corey R. "scikit-SUNDAE: A scikit with Python bindings to SUNDIALS Differential Algebraic Equation solvers [SWR-24-137]."
-Computer software. url: https://github.com/NREL/scikit-sundae. doi: https://doi.org/10.11578/dc.20241104.3.
+Computer software, Oct.
+2024. url: https://github.com/NREL/scikit-sundae. doi: https://doi.org/10.11578/dc.20241104.3.

 For convenience, we also provide the following for your BibTex: